vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 16 / Rāma’s Hill 337

-danger of having to accept a ś¯udra in their midst had been warded off, the gods granted that the dead brahmin boy was restored to life on Rāma’s request.
+danger of having to accept a śūdra in their midst had been warded off, the gods granted that the dead brahmin boy was restored to life on Rāma’s request.
 Thereupon Rāma accepted the invitation of the gods to visit the hermitage of Agastya, which, as the text suggests, was thought to be somewhere in the neighbourhood, south of the Vindhya mountains.
 8 It was his second visit to the āśrama; previously, during the period of exile, Rāma had been there in the company of his wife Sītā and younger brother; Agastya had then pointed out their way to Pa˜ncavat.ī (Rām.
 3.12.13).

 In earlier publications I have repeatedly tried to demonstrate the futility of the attempts by the Archaeological Survey of India to plot the epic geo graphy of the Rāmāyaṇa on the historical map of South Asia.
-9 The problem is comparable to tracing the itinerary of Ulysses in the Mediterranian basiṇThough much has been written since to prove that I was wrong, especially with regard to the location of Ayodhyā and Rāma’s Birthplace (Rāmajanmabh¯umi) in connection with the dispute over the Babri Masjid (Plate 4), 10 I have not come across valid arguments that have made me give up my view.
+9 The problem is comparable to tracing the itinerary of Ulysses in the Mediterranian basiṇThough much has been written since to prove that I was wrong, especially with regard to the location of Ayodhyā and Rāma’s Birthplace (Rāmajanmabhūmi) in connection with the dispute over the Babri Masjid (Plate 4), 10 I have not come across valid arguments that have made me give up my view.

-In my opinion, therefore, the question is not where exactly the hill was on which Samb¯uka was beheaded, or where this hermitage of Agastya was, but the ´ scholar should ask where and when traditions emerged that identified specific topographic sites with localities of the Rāmāyaṇa.
+In my opinion, therefore, the question is not where exactly the hill was on which Sambūka was beheaded, or where this hermitage of Agastya was, but the ´ scholar should ask where and when traditions emerged that identified specific topographic sites with localities of the Rāmāyaṇa.
 Or to put it differently, when and where did sacred places emerge that derived their fame and holiness from their believed connection with places mentioned in the Rāmāyaṇa.

 In the case of Agastya’s āśrama Dey in his Geographical Dictionary (s.v.) enumerates eight such traditions and in the case of the Saivala mountain this ´ author refers to ‘Rˆamagiri or Rˆamtek mountain’ (Plate 51), 47 km north of Nagpur, the evidence for which we shall discuss.

 The Ramagiri ¯

-We possess a testimony from the 13th century, not yet known to Dey, which records a local tradition that associates a particular site on Ramtek Hill with this episode of Samb¯uka’s penance.
+We possess a testimony from the 13th century, not yet known to Dey, which records a local tradition that associates a particular site on Ramtek Hill with this episode of Sambūka’s penance.
 The ´ Ramtek Stone Inscription of the Time

 8 Rām.
 3.10.80-84; Rām.
 7.67.5 (1127*).
 The region between the Vindhya and the Saivala ´ had become deserted after the fall of King Dan. ḍa, youngest of the hundred sons of Iks.vāku, and had become known as Dan. ḍakāraṇya (Rām.
 7.72.17–18; cf. Rām.
 7.70.16– 17).
 In this region the king of Vidarbha, Sveta, is said to have practised asceticism (Rām. ´ 7.70.2–3).
 The hermitage of Agastya is said to have been in the centre of this wilderness situated at a lake, and here Agastya’s meeting with the former king of Vidarbha, Sveta, ´ took place (Rām.
 7.68.1–7).
 The āśrama of Agastya, the Rāmāyaṇa suggests, replaced the hermitage known as Janasthāna, which was earlier deserted at the end of Dan. ḍa’s reign (Rām.
 7.72.17–18).